Mercerenies/latitude/docs/spec/ii_standard_library/module.md

 # The Module Object

-    Module := global clone.
+    Module := Object clone.

-A module object, which is also a scope object, encapsulates the notion of a loaded module.
+A module object encapsulates the notion of a loaded module.
 When a module is loaded into Latitude, it is provided a module object through the `$whereAmI` variable.

 ## Methods